George B. Post: Public buildings

-Post also designed more staid public and semi-public structures including the New York Stock Exchange Building, the New York Times Building, the Bronx Borough Hall and the Wisconsin State Capitol.
+Post also designed more staid public and semi-public structures, including the New York Stock Exchange Building, the New York Times Building, the Bronx Borough Hall, and the Wisconsin State Capitol.

 In 1893, Post was named to the architectural staff of the World's Columbian Exposition in Chicago, Illinois, by Burnham and Root, where he designed the Manufactures and Liberal Arts Building.

 In 1894, Post, along with J. Herbert Ballantine, Robert L. Stevens, and Edward T. H. Talmadge each pledged $8,000 to purchase land in Bernardsville, New Jersey, to establish the Somerset Hills Country Club, which, after being built on the banks of Ravine Lake was relocated in 1917 to its present site and includes a golf course designed by A.W.
 Tillinghast.

-Many of Post's design's were landmarks of the era.
-Post's Equitable Life Building (1868–70), was the first office building designed to use passenger elevators; Post himself leased the upper floors when contemporaries predicted they could not be rented.
-His Western Union Telegraph Building (1872–75) at Dey Street in Lower Manhattan, was the first office building to rise as high as ten stories, a forerunner of skyscrapers to come.
+Many of Post's designs were landmarks of the era.
+Post's Equitable Life Building (1868–70) was the first office building designed to use passenger elevators; Post himself leased the upper floors when contemporaries predicted they could not be rented.
+His Western Union Telegraph Building (1872–75) at Dey Street in Lower Manhattan was the first office building to rise as high as ten stories, a forerunner of skyscrapers to come.
 Post's twenty-story New York World Building (1889–90) was the tallest building in New York City when it was erected in "Newspaper Row" facing City Hall Park.

 Personal life

 Post married Alice Matilda Stone (1840–1909) on October 14, 1863.
-Together, they had five children: George Browne, Jr., William Stone, Allison Wright, James Otis and Alice Winifred.
+Together, they had five children: George Browne Post Jr., William Stone Post, Allison Wright Post, James Otis Post, and Alice Winifred Post.

 Post died on November 28, 1913, in Bernardsville, New Jersey.
-He is interred at Woodlawn Cemetery in the Bronx, New York City.
+He was interred at Woodlawn Cemetery in the Bronx, New York City.